wesovilabs/spray-cors-demo/README.md

 ## Requisites

-This post is oriented to these people who have experience working with Scala and are starting to work with Spray for REST API implementations.
+This post is oriented to these people who have experience working with Scala and are starting to do it with Spray for REST API implementations.

 ## Motivation